 Out of maple syrup on Pancake Sunday – what is a good mom to do?
 Make an omelette?
 Serve fake syrup?
 Go out?

-Motivated by a 3-bag-full trip to a new farmer’s market and a post about blueberry compote by Hannah from the blog Blue Kale Road, I created a fruit compote instead using the beautiful fresh berries purchased the day before.
+Motivated by a 3-bag-full trip to a new farmer’s market and a post about blueberry compote from the blog Blue Kale Road, I created a fruit compote instead using the beautiful fresh berries purchased the day before.

 What is a Fruit Compote?